Assyrians

 - Education And Learning Styles

-- Education is highly valued among Assyrians, with a strong emphasis on academic achievement and cultural education.
-Community schools often teach the Assyrian language and history.
+- Education is highly valued among Assyrians, with a focus on academic achievement and cultural literacy.
+Schools in the diaspora often incorporate Assyrian history and language into their curricula.

 - Learning Styles